PLATELET RICH PLASMA PRP

-The platelet rich plasma procedure process is usually a 30-60 minute procedure.
+The platelet-rich plasma procedure process is usually a 30-60 minute procedure.
 Depending on the procedure, the physician will take 30mL or 60mL of blood from the patient, injecting a small amount of anti-clotting agent.
 The mixture is then placed in a specialized disposable treatment kit and placed in a harvesting machine to concentrate the platelets.
 This takes roughly 15-20 minutes.
 The result is three unique biochemical layers: 1) platelets, 2) blood, and 3) plasma.

-The physician then discards discards the plasma-poor layer, and then a buffy-coat layer is extracted with a small amount of red blood cells.
+The physician then discards the plasma-poor layer, and then a buffy-coat layer is extracted with a small number of red blood cells.
 At this time the PRP is activated.

 Once the growth factors are activated and injected, these growth factors can last for 7-10 days.
 The platelets stimulate macrophages, stem cells, and other cellular activity which encourages and accelerates the healing process.

 The Most Important item with Platelet-rich Plasma PRP is generally linked to the quality of the equipment used to harvest the process the PRP.

 Most PRP designs now include kits that aid the physician or technician in preparing the process.
 The quality of the system and kit used is an important element in considering treatment and the overall cost of the procedure.